OPINION: We try hard but we can't hide our racism towards refugees in Offaly

 There was widespread grief as newspaper headlines bled with stories on the tragedy and the sinister element at its root in the haulage industry.

 In 2015, we offered prayers and sympathetic Facebook posts when the body of toddler Alan Kurdi washed up on a beach in Turkey.
 His family were trying to make it to Greece and eventually Canada in search of a better life.
 The photographs shocked the world.

 A year later, a video of five-year-old Omran Daqneesh being placed into the back of an ambulance in Syria following an airstrike went viral.
 We took pity on the images of the dust-covered boy in a shellshocked state who had been pulled from the building he'd been living in with his family.
 Eight people died in that one airstrike, including five children.

 In all of these instances, we post heartbroken emojis and comments condemning the actions of those in power in these countries, people who allow such devastation to befall children like Alan and Omran.
 We do so rightly and with the best of intentions, but in the next swipe of our newsfeeds, we become hypocrites.

-'Concern central Tullamore building will be used to accommodate asylum seekers.'
-That was the headline of an article published by this outlet back in September.
-We were inundated with comments, the majority criticising the possibility, urging politicians locally and nationally to "look after our own first."
+'Direct Provision Centre to open in Tullamore this month.'
+That was the headline of an article published by this outlet on February 18.
+We were inundated with comments, the majority criticising the decision, urging politicians locally and nationally to "look after our own first."

 We speak out of both sides of our mouths in this country.
 It's the same way we discriminate against travellers, both as a society and systemically in public policies.
 We all, in theory, agree that sites should be designated for them, but 'just not in my backyard.'
 In that word, 'but,' we continue to reveal our racism.